 Determine how you’ll fund your business growth.
 How much capital do you already have?
 How much more do you need and how will you get it?

 3. Financial goals

-Figure out what sales and marketing efforts will effectively promote growth and how these efforts will change as you get bigger and better.
+Figure out what sales and marketing efforts will effectively promote growth and how these efforts will change as the business gets bigger and better.
 Make sure your sales and marketing plan is sturdy enough to support your growing business.